arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ## Datasheet

-The full datasheet are available as a downloadable PDF from the link below:
+The full datasheet is available as a downloadable PDF from the link below:

 - [Download the GIGA R1 datasheet](/resources/datasheets/ABX00063-datasheet.pdf)